NetDocuments and iManage + Microsoft 365 Copilot Integration: A Deployment Guide for Canadian Law Firms (2026)

 6. Define a pilot group.
 Five to eight lawyers, mixed seniority, including at least one knowledge-management partner and one associate.
 Document each pilot user’s matter access for baseline.

 7. Run a permission audit on the pilot group.
-Re-verify what each pilot user sees inside the DMS and inside SharePoint.
+Re-verify what each pilot user can actually see in the DMS and in SharePoint.
 Fix anomalies before turning on Copilot.

 8. Train the pilot group.
 Two-hour onboarding session, plus a short prompt-engineering primer focused on legal use cases.
 Pair each pilot user with a champion for the first two weeks.

 9. Roll out firmwide.
 After 4 to 6 weeks of pilot, expand to the full firm in waves of 10 to 15 users.
-Keep the permission audit cadence running monthly through the first quarter.
+Keep the permission audit on a monthly cadence through the first quarter.

 Ready to scope your firm’s Copilot-plus-DMS rollout?
-Book a free 30-minute IT assessment →
+Talk to our CISSP-led team →

 Privilege protection: what the integration can and cannot see